 - Send each waste stream to appropriately licensed disposal centres.
 Keep an eye on your duty of care.

-The difference in disposal rates for inert, non-haz, and haz soils varies significantly across the board, especially considering the higher tax rate for soil disposal is £64/tonne (2012) increasing by £8/tonne per year on April 1st every year.
+The difference in disposal rates for inert, non-haz, and haz soils varies significantly across the board, especially considering the higher tax rate for soil disposal is £94.15/tonne (as of April 2020) .
 Sending waste to soil treatment centres removes the landfill tax charge so even small diversions of soil will pay dividends and out weigh the cost of segregation and testing.
 You may even be able to treat some soils on site and re-use them.
 The possibilities are wide ranging.

 This free guide will help you understand the whats, the whys and the hows of soil remediation in the simplest terms.
 Download it now for free!Download!